fredmutisya/batch_processing_pipeline_apachespark_iubh/README.md

 A decision tree classifier is initialized, trained on the training data, and used to make predictions on the testing data.
 The accuracy of the decision tree model is calculated using the accuracy_score function from sklearn.metrics.
 Additionally, a decision tree classifier with a maximum depth of 3 is initialized, fitted to the training data, and plotted using the plot_tree function from sklearn.tree and matplotlib.pyplot.
 A random forest classifier is also initialized, trained on the training data, and used to make predictions on the testing data.
 The accuracy of the random forest model is calculated using accuracy_score.
 Furthermore, an XGBoost classifier is initialized, trained on the training data, and used to make predictions on the testing data.
 The accuracy of the XGBoost model is calculated using accuracy_score.

 The preprocessing has a csv output which can be fed into a deep learning module using the tensorflow image which has intergrated Keras.

+For managing the HDFS system it is recommend